abhaydgarg/space-analyzer/README.md

 ## Todo

-- Check feasibility to use async approach to render chart and list for large dataset where browser hangs for a while when rendering analyzer screen while navigating deep in directory and at the time when data is being read from large dataset.
+- Check feasibility to use async to render chart for large dataset where browser hangs for a moment while rendering chart.